altocodenl/tagaway/readme.md

 - Backend improvements:
    - Check if we're leaving behind temporary files from import.
-   - On shutdown, close all connections and wait for background processes: S3 uploads, mp4 conversions and geotagging
+   - On shutdown, wait for background processes: S3 uploads, mp4 conversions and geotagging

 - Safari bugs
    - Videos do not play in Safari Version 13.1.2 (15609.3.5.1.3): implement streaming (https://blog.logrocket.com/streaming-video-in-safari/)